 Introduction to the digital production of maps using ArcGIS software.
-Offered every year.
-4 credits.

 GS 218 Introduction to Remote Sensing

 Prerequisite: ONE of the following: GS 101 or GS 140, NS 150, BI 101, BI 140 or permission of the instructor Introduction to the use and analysis of remotely sensed images such as aerial photographs and satellite imagery.
 Offered every year.
 3 credits.